-Well, that’s what we see from our own point of view as an ecommerce tool provider (we are receiving a lot of auto-responses from our ecommerce friends) and from this blog post, we want to wish all the ecommerce folks a Merry Christmas.
+Well, that’s what we see from our point of view as an e-commerce tool provider (we are receiving a lot of auto-responses from our e-commerce friends) and from this blog post, we want to wish all the e-commerce folks a Merry Christmas.

-Companies are its executives may seem in rest and peace, but we all now that shoppers do not take Christmas as an holiday at all.
+Companies are its executives may seem in rest and peace, but we all now that shoppers do not take Christmas as a holiday at all.
 Actually, they do overtime during Christmas!

-We of course, have selective perception on the word ‘price’ as the Prisync Team, so the news from last week that Pinterest launched price drops on its buyable pins were big news for us.
-Pinterest team is keeping on boosting its ecommerce efforts, and their pace does not seem to slow down at all.
+We, of course, have a selective perception on the word ‘price’ as the Prisync Team, so the news from last week that Pinterest launched price drops on its buyable pins were big news for us.
+The Pinterest team is keeping on boosting its e-commerce efforts, and its pace does not seem to slow down at all.

-Another interesting analysis from last week was on digital coupons and how they affect the shopping behaviours of millennials.
-The piece showed that the coupons really attract the attention of highly-mobile youth segment of online shoppers.
+Another interesting analysis from last week was on digital coupons and how they affect the shopping behaviors of millennials.
+The piece showed that the coupons attract the attention of highly-mobile youth segment of online shoppers.

 2015 was a competitive year and 2016 will be no different – if not harsher.